 The exercise is one of the foundations of old-fashioned calisthenics—dynamic exercises or movements designed to increase strength and agility using only bodyweight for resistance.

 But where did the Burpee come from?

 Burpee made participants perform only four Burpees at a time, and he actually specified that the movement should not be performed for a high number of repetitions.
 He was testing people who were generally unfit, and he warned that Burpees could be harmful to the knees and back and detrimental to those without proper core strength.

-Originally, the exercise was called a "Squat Thrust," and it had four parts – the Squat, the Plank, the jump back and the return to standing.
-The Push-Up and the Jump were added later.
+Originally, the exercise was called a Squat Thrust with four parts – the squat, plank, jump back and return to standing.
+The push-up and jump were added later.

 Source: Huffington Post